System integration for beginners: How to make your programs understand each other

 Product

 In many companies, chaos doesn't start with a lack of work.
-It starts because each system works on its own.
-The online store records a sale, the accounting system doesn't know, the inventory is still the same in Excel and someone ends up copying data from one tab to another to “fix” what technology didn't solve alone.
+It starts because each system operates independently.
+The online store records a sale, the accounting system is unaware, the inventory remains unchanged in Excel, and someone ends up copying data from one tab to another to “fix” what technology couldn't solve on its own.

 In Weavee we see that problem every day.
-And it almost always looks the same: at first it seems manageable, but when the business grows there are reports that don't close, duplicate data, outdated stock and entire teams discussing which system is telling the truth.
+And it almost always looks the same: at first it seems manageable, but when the business grows there are unfinalized reports, duplicate data, outdated inventory, and entire teams debating which system holds the accurate information.

-In our article”Data integration: what it is and how to unify data between systems without duplicating it”, for example, we explain it to you like this: when eCommerce, ERP, CRM and other tools don't share the same “truth”, they appear silos, inconsistencies and repeated registrations.
+In our article”Data integration: what it is and how to unify data between systems without duplicating it”, for example, we explain it this way: when eCommerce, ERP, CRM, and other tools don't share a single source of truth, this leads to silos, inconsistencies, and duplicate entries.

-That's why, when we talk about system integration, we are not talking about a technical fad.
-We're talking about stopping your business from working like a tower of Babel: lots of programs, lots of screens, lots of data, but little real coordination.
+That's why, when we talk about system integration, we are not talking about a passing technical trend.
+We're talking about stopping your business from working like a Tower of Babel: lots of programs, lots of screens, lots of data, but little genuine coordination.

 When systems are not integrated, each one acts as an isolated silo, tasks are duplicated, errors multiply, information arrives late and the customer experience is fragmented.